BillyZhaohengLi/2dShooterGame/DEVELOPMENT.md

 ### April 25:
  * added disconnect functionality; either the host or client disconnecting from a multiplayer game will appropriately disconnect the other user.
  * player preview functionality finished!
 Users can now see a real-time model of their opponents's character in the multiplayer main menu.
+ * refactored a lot of code did a project clean-up; moved serialization and de-serialization methods into their respective classes and helper functions in the main program into the helperfunctions class.
+ * _TODO on April 26_: implement (or at least try) the actual multiplayer game and find efficient ways of communication to minimize lag.
+Move text into a separate "text" class since the current main program looks rather messy with all the "draw text" lying around everywhere.
 ## Days left to work on project: 5 days
 * April 24 (half day)
 * April 25 (half day)